Thanks to the many people who have made this page possible by contributing information about various versions of this game.

 - Other 200 web pages

-Other scoring variations - Number of cards - Minimum bid - Compulsory trump lead - Deal variations and "Misdeal"
+Other scoring variations - Number of cards - Minimum bid - No Trump Contract - Compulsory trump lead - Deal variations and "Misdeal"

-Six-player game - 200 with a pot - Five player game - Two player game
+Six-player game - 200 with a pot - Le Rough - Five player game - Two player game

-The age and origins of 200 are uncertain.
-Several correspondents say that it has been played in New Brunswick for at least 3 or 4 generations, so clearly it was already known there in the 1930's or earlier.
+The age and origins of 200 are uncertain, but it is likely to have originated in Canada.
+It is best known in New Brunswick, where several correspondents say that it has been played for at least 3 or 4 generations, so clearly it was already known there in the 1930's or earlier.
 It is closely related to Rook, a game with special cards played in the Midwest USA and Canada.
-It seems likely that Rook, which was first published by Parker Brothers in 1906, was either based on 200 or that the games had a common ancestor.
+It seems likely either that Rook, which was first published by Parker Brothers in 1906, was based on 200, or that the games had a common ancestor.
 200 also has some similarity to a group of Chinese games of which 100 is a typical example.
 However, it is hard to establish a convincing historical connection with the Chinese games, and the resemblance may be coincidental.

 There are many variations.
 I will first describe what seems to be the standard form for four players in partnerships using 36 cards and playing to a target score of 200 (after which the game is named).
 Less serious players very often use 40 cards and play with a 4-card kitty.
 In the northern part of New Brunswick, the target score is often raised to 300 or 500 for a longer game.
 There are also versions for 2, 5 and 6 players.

 For the 4-player game without a kitty, a 36-card pack is created by removing all the 2's, 3's, 4's, 6's from a standard 52-card pack without jokers.
 The cards in each suit rank from high to low: A-K-Q-J-10-9-8-7-5.

 In all forms of the game, the cards have point values as follows: